tkoeda/Django-React-Marketplace/README.md

 # Furniture Marketplace

 ## Project Overview
 Furniture Marketplace is a full-stack web application that allows users to buy and sell furniture items.
 It features a React frontend for a smooth user experience and a Django backend for robust data management and API services.
+The application utilizes AWS S3 for image storage and CloudFront for efficient content delivery.

 ## Key Features
 - User authentication and authorization
 - Listing creation, management, and browsing
-- Image upload and management for listings
+- Image upload and management for listings, using AWS S3 and CloudFront
 - Search and filter functionality for furniture items
 - Responsive design for various devices

 ## Tech Stack
 ### Frontend
 - React
 - SCSS for styling